WillD071/Overgrowth/README.md

 3: run Compile.ps1 with the nessecary version of .net installed.
 This will create the watchdog binaries in the "Testing" folder.

-4: Now all you need to do is put the watchdog executables with the payload in the specified "PrimaryWatchdogPath", then Run the Primary watchdog as administrator the tool should be running
+4: In deploy, Now all you need to do is put the watchdog executables with the payload in the specified "PrimaryWatchdogPath", then Run the Primary watchdog as administrator the tool should be running.
+You may need to create the directory if it doesn't already exist.

 Note: Be careful testing because its extremely hard to make stop running